arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/SSL.md

 The default *value* is 5 (TLSv1.2).

-Note that SSLv2 is unsupported as of ArangoDB 3.4, because of the inherent security vulnerabilities in this protocol.
-Selecting SSLv2 as protocol will abort the startup.
+Note that SSLv2 is unsupported as of ArangoDB 3.3.9, because of the inherent security vulnerabilities in this protocol.
+Selecting SSLv2 as protocol will abort the startup and requires switching to a different protocol.

 ### SSL cache